 This garden barn holds a home bar and games area, while just outside there's a vegetable and reflection garden, designed by landscape gardener Paul Rozanski.

 Want to add living space without the stress of an extension?
-A garden room could be the answer as you can make it be whatever you want it to be – a home office, a yoga studio or somewhere to stash the kid’s toys.
+A garden room could be the answer as you can make it be whatever you want it to be – a home office, a home gym or somewhere to stash the kid’s toys.

-A small tea room creates a restful spot to meditate in this garden in Taiwan.
+A small tea room creates a restful spot to meditate in this Taiwanese villa home.

 This jaw-dropping garden spa is part of Calvin Klein co-founder's estate that's currently for sale with Christie's.
 The out building houses an enormous lap pool as well as other spa features and a lounge with a fireplace.